Retinal Vascular Disease

 - Laser therapy can be used to seal leaky blood vessels and stabilize pressure inside the eye.

-- It can take many months for the vein occlusion to completely go away even with treatment, so prevention is the best approach.
+It can take many months for the vein occlusion to completely go away – even after treatment – so prevention is always the best approach.
 You can prevent blood clots by managing your health to prevent diabetes-related and other vascular-related complications.